norbert-acedanski/ciphers/README.md

         - __alphabet__ - kind of alphabet you work with (latin, polish, etc.) - all are variables in the script,
     - Optional arguments:
         - __mode__ - optional argument used to determine the operation mode of the function (_cipherMode_ and _decipherMode_ - these are variables in the script) - cipher mode is a default mode.
 Function can be used either to cipher or decipher messages.
-11. _columnarTranspositionCipher_ accepts 2 arguments and 1 optional argument:
+11. _columnarTranspositionCipherEncoding_ accepts 2 arguments and 1 optional argument:
     - Required arguments:
         - __text__ - text to cipher (from _readFile_ function),
         - __keyword__ - word used as a key to cipher/decipher a message (not longer than text to cipher),
     - Optional arguments:
         - __ending__ - A character to fill the missing spaces when they appear.
+12. _autokeyCipher_ accepts 3 arguments and no optional arguments:
+    - Required arguments:
+        - __text__ - text to cipher (from _readFile_ function),
+        - __keyword__ - word used as a key to cipher a message (not longer than text to cipher),
+        - __alphabet__ - kind of alphabet you work with (latin, polish, etc.) - all are variables in the script,
-12. Script should print the result to the terminal.
+13. Script should print the result to the terminal.

 # Usage
 Use it to play with ciphering and deciphering messages as you wish.